- How to lose weight at 50: why females want to lose weight

 The study found the women who were motivated to lose weight to improve their appearance in relation to self were more likely to have gained weight over the course of a 30-month weight loss and maintenance intervention than women with other motivations.

-Takeaway: If you want to lose weight to be more attractive, whether that be for yourself or others, these studies show that you aren’t alone, and that those motivations may actually work against you when it comes to weight loss.
+Takeaway: If you want to lose weight to be more attractive, whether that be for yourself or others, research show that you aren’t alone, and that those motivations may actually work against you when it comes to weight loss.

 Is it possible to feel attractive without losing weight?

 A former client recently shared some photo-booth photos taken with her and various groups of friends at a high school reunion.
 My favorite part about the photos is pure joy radiating from her face.
 With oversized glasses and feather boas for props she clearly was having a great time.